 Check out our in-depth article on Fertilizing Your Bamboo.

 Either way, just follow the directions, and add some nutrients about twice a year.
 I like to fertilize in spring and fall.
 Then, if I’m adding horse manure, I’ll top it off with a few more inches of mulch.
-The mulch helps keep the nutrient and the moisture in place.
-And eventually the mulch breaks down, adding more nutrients and also helping with drainage.
+The mulch helps keep the nutrients and the moisture in place.
+Eventually, the mulch breaks down, adding more nutrients and also helping with drainage.

 When to water bamboo